Breast Density: Are You Informed?

 What are dense breasts?

-Breasts are made up of glands, nerves, blood vessels, connective tissue (ligaments) and fat tissue, and different people have different proportions of these components.
+Glands, nerves, blood vessels, connective tissue (ligaments), and fat tissue make up the breasts.
+Different people have different proportions of these components.
 Breast density is categorized into four groups:

 • Fatty